readyready15728/misc/ms-dos-on-dosbox.md

 And why `sudo`?
 Only root users can mount with options.
 Additionally, all of the files in the image will have root ownership and this can't be changed, so `sudo` will be required for any installations or removals to be done.
+When direct access to the MS-DOS image is no longer desired, use `sudo umount mnt` to release that access.

 Having followed all these steps, I finally attained a full MS-DOS installation to which new software can be added.
 I'm still having an issue with installing